fnaumenko/bioStat/README.md

 `-D|--dist <N,LN,G>`<br>
 specifies the desired distribution type to call: `N` – normal, `LN` – lognormal, `G` – gamma.
-Types can be specified independently of each other and in any order.<br>
+Can be combined and in any order.<br>
 For each specified type, the called distribution parameters are displayed, as well as the Pearson correlation coefficient (PCC) with the original sequence.
 The coefficient is calculated on the basis from the beginning of the distribution to the first point with an ordinate that is less than 0.1% of the maximum.<br>